mateoconfeugo/display-object/README.md

+A flexible way at building high performances graphical user interface composible components for responsive single page web appications

+Seperate out the different aspects that are complected
+* asynchronous event Handling
+* callback delegation
+* wiring application functionality to application behaviour
+* HTML DOM manipulation
+* CSS Style
+* Content Managed data insertion into the dom
+* Communication with the Server
+* Commnincation with other Display Objects
+* Interactive Development Environment
+* Server and Client Workflows
+* Isolating Display Object state and the manipulation of it
+* Display Object Editors

+Display Objects are declared according to a schema describing the combination of Clojure/ClojureScript code and media resources that will be consumed by a constructor reifying the DisplayObject Protocol.

 Display Objects can be created with the following environments
 * clojure on the server side for the jvm
 * clojurescript on the client for the browser